larssp/x-y-data-from-pdf-with-inkscape/README.md

 Use Inkscape and an octave script to extract x-y plot data from vector figures in pdf files.

 Example usage is described in the Jupyter Notebook file.
+The m file also runs in Matlab.